-Coronary artery disease (CAD) remains a leading global health concern, with acute myocardial infarction (AMI) representing its most severe manifestation [1].
+Coronary artery disease (CAD) remains a leading global health concern, with acute myocardial infarction (AMI) representing it's most severe manifestation [1].
 Epidemiological data reveal significant sex-based differences in CAD prevalence, with premenopausal women exhibiting approximately half the risk compared to men [2].
 This disparity diminishes after menopause, likely due to the loss of estrogen's cardioprotective effects [2-4].
-In women, regional fat accumulation-particularly in breast tissue-has been associated with increased cardiovascular risk, even before menopause, through the release of pro-inflammatory cytokines and activation of pro-apoptotic pathways (5).
+In women, regional fat accumulation-particularly in breast tissue-has been associated with increased cardiovascular risk, even before menopause, through the release of pro-inflammatory cytokines and activation of pro-apoptotic pathways [5].
 These processes contribute to myocardial injury and impaired cardiac function.
-Chronic inflammation plays a central role in the pathogenesis of AMI and serves as a negative diagnostic, prognostic, and monitoring marker in CAD (6).
+Chronic inflammation plays a central role in the pathogenesis of AMI and serves as a negative prognostic, diagnostic, and monitoring marker in CAD [6].
 Myocardial ischemia and necrosis trigger a rapid inflammatory response that is essential for healing, with CD4+ T-helper (Th) cells playing a major role through their functional polarization [7].
-In male patients with AMI, studies have consistently reported a dysregulated Th cell profile marked by a Th1/Th2 imbalance and increased Th17 responses [8,9].
-Estrogens modulate T-cell function through genomic mechanisms via estrogen receptors (ERα and ERβ), which bind to estrogen response elements in the promoter regions of target genes [7].
-These effects are complemented by non-genomic signaling pathways involving mitogen-activated protein kinase (MAPK) and nuclear factor kappa B (NF-κB) activation.
-Through these mechanisms, estrogens promote Th2-skewed responses by enhancing interleukin (IL)-4 and IL-10 production, while suppressing Th1-associated cytokines such as interferon-gamma.
-Conversely, AMI has been associated with increased peripheral Th17 cells and Th17-related cytokines (IL-17, IL-6 and IL-23), alongside reductions in regulatory T (Treg) cells and their associated cytokines, including IL-10 and transforming growth factor-beta [9].
-Despite this knowledge, data on Th cell polarization in women with AMI remain limited, particularly in relation to menopausal status and the immunomodulatory effects of estrogens.
+In male patients with AMI, studies have consistently reported a dysregulated Th cell profile characterized by a Th1/Th2 imbalance and elevated Th17 responses [8, 9].
+Estrogens modulate T-cell function through genomic mechanisms mediated by estrogen receptors (ER α and $ER\beta$), which bind to estrogen response elements in the promoter regions of target genes [7].
+These effects are complemented by non-genomic pathways involving mitogen-activated protein kinase (MAPK) and nuclear factor kappa B (NF-κB) signaling.
+Through these mechanisms, estrogens promote Th2skewed responses by enhancing the production of interleukin (IL)-4 and IL-10, while suppressing Th1-associated cytokines such as interferon-gamma.
+Conversely, AMI has been associated with an increase in peripheral Th17 cells and Th17-related cytokines (IL-17, IL-6, and IL-23), along with reductions in regulatory T (Treg) cells and their associated cytokines, including IL-10 and transforming growth factor-beta [9].
+Despite this knowledge, data on Th cell polarization in women with AMI remain limited, particularly regarding menopausal status